felixvor/VorlaenderLW/README.md

 www.vorlaender.tk/

-- With node backend to forward messages from the websites contact formular to my parents.
-Contact Formular and Node Backend implement reCAPTCHA and simple threat/spam handling. https://www.google.com/recaptcha/
+- With website contact formular that forwards mails to my parents.
+Contact form and Node backend implement reCAPTCHA and simple threat/spam handling. https://www.google.com/recaptcha/

-- Working with SendGrid to send up to 100 mails per day using my own mail domain name without setting up a SMTP service https://sendgrid.com/
+- Working with SendGrid to send up to 100 mails per day using my own mail domain name without setting up a SMTP service manually https://sendgrid.com/

 - Using free LetsEncrypt certificates to fully encrypt communication over HTTPS and the POST requests to the node backend.